 TheatrE & Film

 This course is designed for students to explore the elements of film and cinematic techniques used by those who create movies.
 Students study the techniques in film that serve the story and articulate the theme.
-Students also prepare a comparative for theatre, film, and literature.
+Students are given the opportunity watch movies with a critical eye and discuss their observations with the class.

 1 & 2